 established.
 Starting from 2015 the Foundation organizes the

 Computational Complexity Conference,

 The list of future and past conferences contains links to the websites for the individual years.
 Past programs and call for papers (going back to 1997) are also available there.

 CCC aims to foster research in all areas of computational complexity theory, studying the absolute and relative power of computational models under resource constraints.
 Typical models include deterministic, nondeterministic, randomized, and quantum models; uniform and nonuniform models; Boolean, algebraic, and continuous models.
 Typical resource constraints involve time, space, randomness, program size, input queries, communication, and entanglement; worst-case as well as average case.
 Other, more specific, topics include: probabilistic and interactive proof systems, inapproximability, proof complexity, descriptive complexity, and complexity-theoretic aspects of cryptography and machine learning.
 The conference also encourages results from other areas of computer science and mathematics motivated by computational complexity theory.

 CCC is typically held sometime between mid-May and mid-July and somewhere in North America or Europe.
 The conference usually lasts three to three-and-a-half days with a relatively relaxed schedule.
 Papers are presented in a single track.
 There are also often invited speakers.
 Common evening activities include an opening reception, a rump session consisting of talks about recent breakthroughs and research in progress, and a business meeting that is open to all conference attendees.

 Up to 2010 CCC had paper proceedings.
 Most of the historic proceedings are available in digital format, as indicated in the table below.
-Starting from 2015 the proceedings of CCC are published in an open access venue such as the Leibniz International Proceedings in Informatics (LIPIcs).
+Starting from 2015 the proceedings of CCC are published in the open access venue Leibniz International Proceedings in Informatics (LIPIcs).